williamhaw/mac-dev-playbook/README.md

 ## Testing the Playbook

-It's a good idea to test on a Big Sur VM in [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+It's a good idea to test on a macOS VM in [VirtualBox](https://www.virtualbox.org/wiki/Downloads).